What is Thematic Collecting (or Thematics as it is often called)?

 Suppose your theme is Christmas on the Railways.
 This meter stamp (shown courtesy of the ozrevenues web site) would make a splendid addition to your collection.

 If your theme is simply Railways on Stamps, then the following meter stamp advertising Bressingham Steam Museum Trust will fit in very nicely.

 There are lots of different meter stamps, many of which are suitable for inclusion in railway thematic collections and can often be acquired fairly cheaply.

 2. Slogan Postmarks

 From time to time slogan postmarks are sponsored by various companies or organisations.
-As well as the normal postmark, there is a slogan to celebrate events or to promote activities.
-If your theme was Railway Centenaries, the slogan postmark below would fir it well – it celebrates 100 years of South African railways from 1860 to 1960:
+As well as the normal postmark, there is a slogan to celebrate an event or to promote an activity.
+If your theme was Railway Centenaries, the slogan postmark below would fit it well – it celebrates 100 years of South African railways from 1860 to 1960:

-If your theme was Comfort on the Railways, the slogan below might take your fancy – it tells us that if you’re going by train it’s better to travel midweek because
+If your theme was Comfort on the Railways, the slogan postmark below might take your fancy because it tells us that – if you’re going by train, it’s better to travel midweek because …

 “THERE IS MORE ROOM / ON MID WEEK TRAINS”.